marios-zindilis/website-sources/posts/vmware-vmdk/index.md

 ---
 title: VMware VMDK File Format
-Description: Notes and links on the VMDK file format
+description: Notes and links on the VMDK file format
 first-published: 2014-06-12
 ---